-Use “Get-CsOnlinePSTNGateway” to see if the SBC is present in the list of paired SBC’s.
-Enable SIP options in OfficeMaster VoIP Parameters (set interval to 60 seconds) and check logs written by syslog service if options are sent and confirmed successfully.
-In that case incoming options requests should be seen also.
+Use “Get-CsOnlinePSTNGateway” to see if the SBC is present in the list of paired SBCs.
+Enable SIP options in OfficeMaster VoIP Parameters (set interval to 60 seconds) and check logs written by the syslog service to see if options were sent and confirmed successfully.
+In that case, incoming option requests should also be seen.

 The necessary steps are:

-- Create user in Microsoft 365 and assign the license.
+- Create a user in Microsoft 365 and assign the license.

-- Ensure that the user is homed in Skype for Business Online.
+- Ensure that the user is logged in to Skype for Business Online.

-- Configure phone number and enable enterprise voice and voicemail.
+- Configure a phone number and enable enterprise voice and voicemail.

 - Configure voice routing.